thiloplanz/glulx-typescript/README.md

 Note that no command line arguments are required for `tsc`.
 All compiler configuration is contained in [tsconfig.json](tsconfig.json).
 If you are actively editing the files, you may want to add a `-w` ("watch") flag to the command, though, to have it recompile when the files are updated.

+You can also run the same unit tests in your browser instead of on Node.js:

+    $ cd test/web
+    $ tsc
+    $ open test.html